-- Check if the Ethernet cable is properly connected. - Connect to LAN port and access http://192.168.11.1.
-Check on any other browser apart from Internet explorer such as Firefox or Mozilla. - Contact your administrator, supplier or ISP for more information or assistance.
+- 1. Check if the Ethernet cable is properly connected. - 2.
+Connect to LAN port and access https://192.168.11.1.
+Check on any other browser other than Internet Explorer, such as Firefox or Mozilla. - 3.
+Contact your administrator, supplier or ISP for more information or assistance.